diegma/graph-2-text/README.md

 The argument ```-dynamic_dict``` is needed to train models using copy mechanism e.g., the model GCN_CE in the paper.

-Preprocessing step for the SR11 task are the same as WebNLG.
+Preprocessing step for the SR11 task is the same as WebNLG.

 #### Embeddings